TTrista/SmileWater/README.md

 ### 📥 Method 1: Download APK Directly

-- Simply download the APK file from the "Releases" section on the right sidebar of this GitHub page.
+- Simply download the APK file from the  [Releases](https://github.com/TTrista/SmileWater/releases)  section on the right sidebar of this GitHub page.
 - Install the APK on your Android device.
 - Open the app and start monitoring water quality immediately! 🚀